ultralytics/ultralytics/docs/en/usage/engine.md

 ---
 comments: true
-description: Discover how to customize and extend base Ultralytics YOLO Trainer engines.
-Support your custom model and dataloader by overriding built-in functions.
+description: Learn to customize the YOLOv8 Trainer for specific tasks.
+Step-by-step instructions with Python examples for maximum model performance.
-keywords: Ultralytics, YOLO, trainer engines, BaseTrainer, DetectionTrainer, customizing trainers, extending trainers, custom model, custom dataloader
+keywords: Ultralytics, YOLOv8, Trainer Customization, Python, Machine Learning, AI, Model Training, DetectionTrainer, Custom Models
 ---

 Both the Ultralytics YOLO command-line and Python interfaces are simply a high-level abstraction on the base engine executors.
 Let's take a look at the Trainer engine.